mbutz/sonicpi-leuphana-ws1516/session-1/readme.md

 ## Ressourcen

 There is a demonstration online, based on the file `session-01-IV.rb`.
-Using some variable I start/stop the different `live_loops` of the script to create a piece of music.
+Using some variables I start/stop the different `live_loops` of the script to create a piece of music.

 Please watch the video on YouTube: https://www.youtube.com/watch?v=pkMwvykZ_Yc